emacs: Managing projects

 types.
 See Projects - Projectile: The Project Interaction Library for Emacs for a little

 bit more detail.
-It should be possible to configure the configure
+It should be possible to configure the configure, compile, package,

 right thing by default.